MerosCrypto/Meros/docs/Protocol/Lattice.md

 The sender's Account's balance, when combined with the amount from the Mint, must be lower than the max value of an uint64.

 Once a Claim has been confirmed, the Mint's amount is added to the sender's Account's balance.

+`Claim` has a message length of 200 bytes; the 32 byte sender, the four byte nonce, the four byte mintNonce, the 96 byte BLS signature, and the 64 byte Ed25519 signature.

 ### Send